HamzaManai/Yoga_Pose_Classification/README.md

 # Yoga_Pose_Classification

 yoga pose classification using DL algorithms

+each notebook use a different dataset with different poses.